 Beyond testing predicted effects, the dissertation also examines how institutional changes generate differential consequences for specific demographic groups, including political families and Indigenous communities.
 By uncovering these mechanisms, the project helps explain why institutions can have uneven effects across groups and highlights outcomes that are often unanticipated in existing theories.
 Centered on causal inference and drawing on a range of statistical methods, the dissertation provides robust evidence for these arguments and motivates further research into the mechanisms linking institutions to political behavior and representation.

 This study examines how spatially differentiated colonial administrations generate durable political effects that persist across regime changes.
-We argue that variations in colonial state capacity can produce enduring patterns of political compliance that are subsequently inherited by successor regimes.
-We test this argument using evidence from Taiwan under Japanese colonial rule, where the state implemented a dual administrative system that separated Indigenous and Han populations and imposed intensive policing and education in Indigenous regions.
-The analysis shows that villages formerly governed under the Banjin system exhibit both short- and long-term effects: they experienced higher school enrollment during the colonial period and displayed significantly greater electoral support for Taiwan’s long-standing authoritarian ruling party, the Kuomintang, decades after democratization.
-These effects persisted even after accounting for contemporary socioeconomic conditions and could not be explained solely by ethnic bloc voting patterns.
+I argue that variations in colonial state capacity can produce enduring patterns of political compliance that are subsequently inherited by successor regimes.
+Drawing on the case of Taiwan under Japanese colonial rule, I analyze a dual administrative system that governed Indigenous and Han populations separately, subjecting the former to intensive policing and educational penetration.
+The analysis reveals that villages formerly administered under the Banjin system exhibit both short- and long-term effects.
+In the short term, these villages recorded significantly higher school enrollment rates during the colonial period.
+In the long term, they continued to display markedly greater electoral support for the Kuomintang, Taiwan's long-ruling authoritarian party, even decades after democratization.
+These effects remain robust after controlling for contemporary socioeconomic conditions and cannot be attributed solely to ethnic bloc voting behavior.